John J. Ballentine (politician)

 John Joseph Ballentine (April 2, 1927 – April 27, 2006) was an English-American politician.
 A member of the Republican Party, he served in the New Hampshire House of Representatives from 1954 to 1955.

 Life and career

 Ballentine was born in Didsbury, Manchester, the son of Joseph Ballentine and Winifred Knight.
 At an early age, he emigrated to the United States with his parents, settling in Wolfeboro, New Hampshire.
-He served in the armed forces during World War II, which after his discharge, he attended Syracuse University, earning his AB degree in journalism.
+He attended Syracuse University, earning his AB degree in journalism.
 He also attended the University of Minnesota, earning his MA degree in political science.

 Ballentine served in the New Hampshire House of Representatives from 1954 to 1955.

 Death

 Ballentine died on April 27, 2006, at the Wentworth-Douglass Hospital in Dover, New Hampshire, at the age of 79.